Visit artist's studios and venues in Peterborough and the surrounding areas

 You can subscribe to Ruth's newsletter to be the first to know about forthcoming events and workshop via http://www.rhprints.com

-Ruth Hudson also screen prints a limited edition t shirt and sweatshirt range using her original prints.
+Artist Ruth Hudson also hand screen prints limited edition t shirts using her original prints.
 Using eco friendly inks, the designs are printed on to organic ethical cotton.
 Ruth is hoping to have her new collection ready in time for the Peterborough Open Studios.

 http://www.rhprints.com